johanberntsson/PunyInform/README.md

 ## Status

 We have released version 1.0.
+We are about to release version 1.1 which fixes a number of bugs from release 1.0.
+Please check releasenotes.txt for more details.

 If you are interested in our progress, please star or follow the project here on Github.